 I’ve passed through the entire Oregon Coast and in my opinion it is the most beautiful coast of the United States.
 And just like every other coast I’ve been comparing it to in this article, it is better to explore that than the Grand Canyon.

-The Oregon coast has about 400 or more miles to explore, natural bridges, sea caves and a ton of stuff whose beauty is just amazing.
+The Oregon coast has about 400 or more miles to explore and has incredible sights like Natural Bridges Oregon, tons of sea caves and a bunch of stuff whose beauty is just amazing.
 Another superiority this place holds is that the weather is more bearable year round.
 In the Grand Canyon, most of the time, it’ll be extremely hot (especially in the tourist spots which are on top of it).
 On the Oregon coast, even during winter time, it’s much more pleasant.

 In terms of similarities, you obviously can’t compare these 2 spots because they are totally different, but the sunsets are awesome in each spot.
 I would say it’s better to explore the Grand Canyon in the winter and the Oregon Coast year round, but if you’re looking for more green nature, water, caves and looking to do a multi day road trip, you would enjoy the Oregon Coast more with that time than the Grand Canyon.

 Grand Canyon vs Pictured Rocks National Lake shore: